Aspidistra: Cultivation and Care

 Diseases and potential pests

-Under trees, it will thrive alongside other shade-loving ground-cover perennials to create lush carpets of colourful foliage, such as heucheras and Vinca.
+Under trees, it will thrive alongside other shade-loving ground-cover perennials to create lush, colourful carpets of foliage, such as heucheras and Vinca.

 Useful resources